jarenmcdonald1/nuxtblog-template/content/index.md

-# Nuxt Content
+# Portfolio Blog Site

-This page corresponds to the `/` route of your website.
-You can delete it or create another file in the `content/` directory.
+Welcome to the test site!
+This is the home page in the /content folder.

 Try to navigate to [/about](/about).
 These 2 pages are rendered by the `pages/[...slug].vue` component.